-There's clearly still a quirk here as well that the heart rate sensor takes.a little time to settle to the accurate real-time reading at the beginning of a workout.
+There's still a quirk here as well that the heart rate sensor takes a little time to settle to the accurate real-time reading at the beginning of a workout.
 So if you jump straight into workout tracking, that can scupper the accuracy straight off the bat.

-We'd definitely say there's been improvements made here on the accuracy front. but it's still not perfect and it's still a shame Huawei still won't and can't open this up to being used with chest strap monitors to improve that accuracy.
+We'd say there have been improvements made here on the accuracy front. but it's still not perfect and it's still a shame Huawei still won't and can't open this up to be used with chest strap monitors to improve that accuracy.

-One thing that has really stood Huawei in good stead is that unlike a lot of the competition, when it says it can deliver strong battery life it actually delivers on it.
-With the Watch GT2 and its many spin-offs, Huawei promised up to two weeks battery life, even with the weight of using features like GPS and heart rate monitoring on a regular basis.
+One thing that has stood Huawei in good stead is that unlike a lot of the competition when it says it can deliver strong battery life it delivers on it.
+With the Watch GT2 and its many spin-offs, Huawei promised up to two weeks of battery life, even with the weight of using features like GPS and heart rate monitoring regularly.
 With the GT3, it's promising more of the same and we'd say this is a smartwatch that's capable of comfortably lasting a week with the capacity to go longer.